Shreyashmohadikar/Mood-Melody/README.md

 ### Music Genre Recommendation based on Facial Expressions.
 ### Detects live facial emotion, provides the choice for language, and recommends music with playlist options.

+___

-#### Following are the steps to run the program:
+#### Following are the steps to run the project:
-- Download and extract the repository from github to your system
+- Download and extract the project repository from github to your system

 - Create a virtual environment